Moving Expense Policy

 Process for Determination of Reimbursement Eligibility

-- The hiring dean /assistant vice president, in consultation with the assistant vice president for human resources, determines the need for moving expense reimbursement.
-No reimbursement for moving and travel expenses shall be made unless the assistant vice president for human resources approves such reimbursement.
+- The hiring dean /assistant vice president, in consultation with the assistant vice president for Administration, determines the need for moving expense reimbursement.
+No reimbursement for moving and travel expenses shall be made unless the assistant vice president for Administration approves such reimbursement.

 - Maximum amounts to be reimbursed will be based on the chart below: